sschrod/CODEX/README.md

-# CODEX: CODEX: COunterfactual Deep learning for the in-silico EXploration of cancer cell line perturbations
+# CODEX: COunterfactual Deep learning for the in-silico EXploration of cancer cell line perturbations

 This repository implements CODEX, a general framework for the causal modelling of HTS data, linking perturbations to their downstream consequences.
 CODEX relies on a stringent causal modeling framework based on counterfactual reasoning.
 As such, CODEX predicts drug-specific cellular responses, comprising cell survival and molecular alterations, and facilitates the in-silico exploration of drug combinations.